victorsvart/PyLoad/README.md

 # PyLoad
-I'm a video editor so I tend to download videos from youtube a lot.
+I'm a video editor so that I could make my video editor side job a little easier.
 So I decided to make this Youtube Video Downloader so that I could stop using shady websites.

 # Installation